Indianmeal moth: Distribution and habitat

 Plodia interpunctella is found on every continent in tropical habitats, excluding Antarctica.
 Within the United States, the moth is most commonly found in Florida, where it thrives in the tropical habitat.
 The moth lives in a wide range of conditions, making it a persistent pest.
 It is often found at food storage facilities worldwide, specifically in grain bins or grain storage buildings.

 Taxonomy and etymology

-The Indian-meal moth is the only known living species of the genus Plodia.
+The Indianmeal moth is the only known living species of the genus Plodia.
 It is closely related to the genera Cadra and Ephestia, which include other pest species like E. kuehniella, also known as the "flour moth".

 The species has been described under a number of junior synonyms, which may occasionally still be found in non-entomological sources.